 c) All proceedings of the ICA will be open to any and all members of the ICANN community and the public, whether conducted electronically or face to face.

 d) The ICA is expected to meet face to face at general ICANN meetings, and would otherwise work electronically unless four of the seven participating SOs and ACs called for an out-of-cycle face to face meeting[1].

+e) The ICA could request legal consultation and advice from an outside lawyer or law firm that is experienced in California public benefit corporation law.
+As with the CCWG and ICG, the ICA would select the lawyer/firm, and it is expected that ICANN would fund legal expenses.

 The ICA would have the following participation:

-a) Each ICANN SO or AC would be asked to nominate between one and seven people to participate in the ICA – this is to ensure that there is at least some presence from each part of the community in the ICA, and some likelihood that its activities and discussions will include a wide range of perspectives.
+a) Each SO and AC defined in the ICANN Bylaws would be asked to nominate between one and seven people to participate in the ICA – this is to ensure that there is at least some presence from each part of the community in the ICA, and some likelihood that its activities and discussions will include a wide range of perspectives.

 b) The ICANN Board would be asked to nominate between one and three members to participate in the ICA.